Hiring in the Digital Age: Using Social Media in the Hiring Process

 Tips for Using Social Media to Screen Candidates

-If you still want the benefits of using social media to screen your candidates, follow these tips to decrease the risks involved:
+Still want the benefits of using social media to screen your candidates?
+Staffing agencies in Rochester, NY should follow these tips to decrease the risks involved:

 - Disclose with your candidates that you will be conducting a search so you don’t invade their privacy